 In late September I joined forty-four thousand fellow visitors for a tour of central Berlin.

-As participants in the Berlin Marathon, we circled the inner city clockwise and, over the course of a few hours, passed several historical landmarks spanning centuries.
+As participants in the Berlin Marathon, we circled the inner city clockwise and, over the course of a few hours, passed several historic landmarks spanning centuries.

 The race starts in Tiergarten, a central park much like New York City’s.
 After World War II, residents of Berlin planted potatoes in the park in an effort to stave off starvation.